neilkichler/robustness_set/README.md

 Furthermore, it discusses the potential viability of sparse-to-sparse training methods for supervised feature selection.

+######  NNSTD:
+The improved implementation of NNSTD can be found at: https://git.snt.utwente.nl/s2106019/sparse_topology_distance and an explanation of NNSTD is given at [2].

 ###### References

 For an easy understanding of SET, please read the following article: